nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 1. Copy the file to the folder you want to use as the _home folder_ for your Realodex.

 1. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar realodex.jar` command to run the application.<br>
    A GUI similar to the below should appear in a few seconds.
 Note how the app contains some sample data.<br>
    ![Ui](images/Ui.png)

 1. Some example commands you can try:

+   * `add n/John Doe p/98765432 i/20000 e/johnd@example.com a/311, Clementi Ave 2, #02-25 f/4 t/friends t/owesMoney`
-   * `add n/John Doe a/John street, block 123, #01-01 i/$5000 fs/4 an/Looking for a quiet neighbourhood.` : Adds a contact named `John Doe` to the Address Book.
+   Adds a contact named `John Doe` to the Realodex.

    * `delete John Doe` : Deletes the client with name `John Doe` from the current list.